FALLfield/MPU/Y2S2/Internet Programming/notes.md

 - Defining Models in Python

-  - A Django model is a description of the data in database
+  - A Django model is a description of the data in database, represented as Python Code
+  - SQL is _inconsisten across databas plateforms_.
+If you 're distributing a web application, for example, it's much more pragmatic to distribute a Python module that describes your data layout thatn separate sets of CREATE TABLE statements for MySQL, PostgreSQL, and SQLite.

 - Field name
   - Field name restriction